 The Coordinating Centre collates the data and provides reports to the Department, as well as to participating hospitals.

 These reports are accessible by infection control staff as well as by quality improvement personnel, surgeons, executives and other authorised persons who log into VICNISS via a secure online portal.
 Participating hospital staff have access to their own hospital data, to aggregated data for the State and in some cases to de-identified data from other hospitals.

-The Centre is staffed by a multidisciplinary team comprising infection control consultants, epidemiologists, infectious diseases physicians, and information technology experts.
-See Staff Details for further information.
+The VICNISS Coordinating Centre is staffed by a multidisciplinary team comprising of infection control consultants, epidemiologists, infectious diseases physicians, and information technology experts.
+For further information on staff details click here.

-The VICNISS Coordinating Centre publishes Annual or Bi-Annual Reports which can be accessed here which contain data about infection rates for the State of Victoria.
-Some data on infection rates provided to VICNISS from individual hospitals is available at the following links: http://www.myhospitals.gov.au/ - Staphylococcus aureus bacteraemia rates and Hand hygiene compliance
+VICNISS Coordinating Centre publishes Annual or Bi-Annual Reports, that can be accessed here https://www.vicniss.org.au/publications/annual-reports/ which contain data about infection rates for the State of Victoria.